anurag6713/memo-moo/README.md

 # MemoMoo
 MemoMoo provides an easy way to cache the function results.

-Memomoo internally maintains a unique id for every passed dependency.
-Irrespective to the order passed, it automatically sorts and finds the cached results.
+MemoMoo internally maintains a unique id for every passed dependency.
+Irrespective to the order of dependencies, it automatically sorts and finds the cached results.

 ```js
 memoMoo(someFunction, [dependency1, dependency2], options);